How young is too young when it comes to world travel?

-“For gap year and exchange students—if you have an option, don’t go for six months, go for a full-year, after six months you’re not going to want to go home, I think a full-year studying, traveling, learning new languages is just going to open more doors for you than if you were to just stay six months.
-A lot of the people in my program that only signed up for six months were bummed when they had to go home because it does go by so fast.
-They were like, I want to stay longer.” –Justin Baker, Personal Travel Consultant
+“For gap year and exchange students – if you have an option, don’t go for six months, go for a full year.
+After six months you’re not going to want to go home.
+I think a full-year spent studying, traveling, and learning new languages is going to open more doors for you than if you were to just stay six months.
+A lot of the people in my program who only signed up for six months were bummed when they had to go home because it does go by so fast.
+They were like, I want to stay longer.” – Justin Baker, Personal Travel Consultant

 5. Make Friends with Locals

 Especially when you’re traveling with a group, or to a popular tourist destination, it’s easiest to be friendly with other American students.
 But easiest isn’t always best.
 Mixing with the locals has serious advantages when it comes to learning more about the place, its culture, and picking up language skills.

 “Put yourself out there!
 It’s easy to seek out other American students who are traveling, but really make an attempt to meet local students.
 They’ll be able to show you around and teach you about the culture.
 My flatmates in England became my best friends!” – Kate Voehl, Corporate Account Flight Specialist

 “Making friends with locals in Barcelona is what finally pushed me across the finish line from advanced Spanish to fluency.” – Jean Ciolli, Content Manager